Wire report

 As demand for cobalt, gold and other minerals grows, mining is accelerating deforestation in the Congo basin – and increasing the risk of deadly Ebola outbreaks For decades after the discovery of Ebolavirus in 1976, outbreaks of the disease were relatively small and contained, affecting a few hundred people at most.
 Not any more.
 In recent years, outbreaks of Ebola have been much larger, affecting thousands and even tens of thousands of people across multiple countries.
 The 2014 outbreak of Ebola in west Africa infected more than 28,000 people in 10 countries on three continents .
 The current eruption, which began in early May and shows no signs of abating, has caused 363 confirmed cases in the Democratic Republic of the Congo and has crossed into Uganda.
 Sonia Shah is the author of five books including Pandemic: Tracking Contagions, from Cholera to Ebola and Beyond, and writes the newsl

-coverage / Source report
+coverage / Wire report

-Follow updates, inspect source trails, send records, share the canonical story, or support the reporting work without leaving the reading flow.
+Get updates, read source context, send useful records, share the story, or support the reporting work from the reading page.

 As demand for cobalt, gold and other minerals grows, mining is accelerating deforestation in the Congo basin – and increasing the risk of deadly Ebola outbreaks For decades after the discovery of Ebolavirus in 1976, outbreaks of the disease were relatively small and contained, affecting a few hundred people at most.
 Not any more.
 In recent years, outbreaks of Ebola have been much larger, affecting thousands and even tens of thousands of people across multiple countries.
 The 2014 outbreak of Ebola in west Africa infected more than 28,000 people in 10 countries on three continents .
 The current eruption, which began in early May and shows no signs of abating, has caused 363 confirmed cases in the Democratic Republic of the Congo and has crossed into Uganda.
 Sonia Shah is the author of five books including Pandemic: Tracking Contagions, from Cholera to Ebola and Beyond, and writes the newsl

-Open topic path or search related wording such as records, sources, agencies, dates, and locations.
+Open topic or search related wording such as records, sources, agencies, dates, and locations.

 What happened

-According to The Guardian’s source item, A disease of deforestation: how Ebola is linked to the smartphone in your pocket, As demand for cobalt, gold and other minerals grows, mining is accelerating deforestation in the Congo basin – and increasing the risk of deadly Ebola outbreaks For decades after the discovery of Ebolavirus in 1976, outbreaks of the disease were relatively small and contained, affecting a few hundred people at most.
+According to The Guardian’s linked item, A disease of deforestation: how Ebola is linked to the smartphone in your pocket, As demand for cobalt, gold and other minerals grows, mining is accelerating deforestation in the Congo basin – and increasing the risk of deadly Ebola outbreaks For decades after the discovery of Ebolavirus in 1976, outbreaks of the disease were relatively small and contained, affecting a few hundred people at most.
 Not any more.
 In recent years, outbreaks of Ebola have been much larger, affecting thousands and even tens of thousands of people across multiple countries.
 The 2014 outbreak of Ebola in west Africa infected more than 28,000 people in 10 countries on three continents .
 The current eruption, which began in early May and shows no signs of abating, has caused 363 confirmed cases in the Democratic Republic of the Congo and has crossed into Uganda.
 Sonia Shah is the author of five books including Pandemic: Tracking Contagions, from Cholera to Ebola and Beyond, and writes the newsl

 Context